tean-lai/tean-lai.github.io/content/garden.md

-Welcome to my garden.
+Welcome to my digital garden.
 I am planning on developing some thoughts here.
-It will likely get very opinionated.
+It could be very opinionated.
 However, if there is ever something you disagree with, I am open to hearing more about your thoughts.

 My thoughts on: